-If you are one of those people who are a bit timid and embarrassed about going #2 a romantic partner, we have some good news for you.
+If you are one of those people who are a bit timid and embarrassed about going number two in front of a romantic partner, we have some good news for you.

-A few Google searches will reveal that the only people who seek out answers on this topic are the ones who are terrified of pooping in front of their partner.
+A few Google searches will reveal that the only people who seek out answers on this topic are the ones who are terrified of having bowel movements in front of their partner.
 The rest of us just deal with the partner pooping question as it arises.

-If you can’t stand the idea of doing this there are a few ways to get over.
-First, you can plug your ears with your fingers or put on headphones while you poop—for most people it’s noises they emit that terrifies them.
+If you can’t stand the idea of exposing your bodily functions, there are a few ways to get over it.
+First, you can plug your ears with your fingers or put on headphones while you poop — for most people it’s noises they emit that terrifies them.
 Another trick is turning on the sink when you go to drown out the noise.

 If your partner is cool and understand about any bathroom related fears you have, it’s a good signal that they’re a keeper.
 If they're grossed out even talking about it or start shit-shaming you, you should probably tell said shamer to hit the bricks.

 And you don’t need to give the partner pooping topic anymore meaning than the act itself.
-All it shows is that you’re comfortable with your partner and ate a burrito with hot salsa for lunch.
+All it shows is that you’re comfortable with your partner and ate something spicy for lunch.